Updated: June 16, 2021

 The band around the top is where you can tell PDP has cut back a few costs, but still, there is a good amount of comfort here that will be unnoticeable for an hour or two.

-Active noise canceling feature is also present, a feature that many businesses eliminate from their lower end models to help minimize production costs.
-It’s good to see PDP keeping this feature on their sub $50 package because, for simple, online interactions, a noise cancelling microphone is essentially required today.
+The active noise-canceling feature is also present, a feature that many businesses eliminate from their lower-end models to help minimize production costs.
+It’s good to see PDP keeping this feature on their sub $50 package because, for simple, online interactions, a noise-canceling microphone is essentially required today.

 To see all the insides on display, it has a transparent plastic finish that is very cool.
 It really makes you appreciate all the work that goes into a controller that becomes our weapons, sword, steering wheel!
 You name it, and our controller becomes that.